lucianmusat/parastas/README.md

  - [X] Run in Docker container
  - [X] Add email notifications functionality.
  - [X] Add settings page where you can configure your email and check frequency.
- - [ ] Use something like bootsrap to make the UI nicer.
+ - [X] Make UI nicer.
- - [ ] Add status icons for containers in the UI.
+ - [ ] Update status icons for containers in the UI based on status.